androwis/androwis.github.com/_posts/2014-03-13-medical-school.md

 abilities as a programmer, I have learned firsthand that computer science alone is not enough to serve others the way I want.
-With medicine I hope to fill the void created by these limitations to provide more comprehensive and direct care by bridging the abilities of both disciplines.
+With medicine I hope to fill the void created by these limitations to provide more comprehensive and direct care by bridging the strengths of both disciplines.

 That is what it took for me to realize I needed to make the shift into medicine.
-I often found myself asking if I'm happy with how I spent my time in graduate school.
-I knew the answer was no, but I had no idea where that dissatisfaction came from because I was afraid of what I was going to find out.

-Leaving one career path for another is horrifying at first.
+I found myself asking whether or not I'm happy with how I spent my time in graduate school.
+I knew the answer was no, but I had no idea where that dissatisfaction came from, and I believe it was because I was afraid of what I'd find out. eaving one career path for another is horrifying at first.
 But driven by the right reasons, those fears just don't exist.
 I encourage everyone to ask those really hard questions and identify their drives.
-The journey is hard but incredibly rewarding.
+The journey is incredibly hard but incredibly rewarding.
 You won't have any regrets.

-I know I'm so excited to have found my role in cancer genomics, and am looking forward to pursuing my career in medicine.
+I know I'm so excited to have found my role in cancer genomics, and am looking forward to pursuing my life in medicine.